DOMjudge/domjudge/doc/manual/judging.rst

   2342 apport

 Then you still have ``apport`` installed and running.
-This error message occurs when submitting segmentation fault solutions.
+This error message occurs when judging submissions that trigger a segmentation fault.
 Disable or uninstall the apport daemon on all judgehosts.